pablosanjose/Quantica.jl/docs/src/tutorial/hamiltonians.md

 ```
 The `coupling` keyword, available when combining `h::AbstractHamiltonian`s, is a hopping model that is applied between each `h`.
 It can be constrained as usual with `hopselector`s and also be parametric.
 If either `coupling` or any of the combined `h` is parametric, the result of `combine` will be a `ParametricHamiltonian`, or a `Hamiltonian` otherwise.

-The combined objects must satisfy some conditions:
+The objects to be combined must satisfy some conditions:

 - They must have the same Bravais vectors (modulo reorderings), which will be then inherited by the combined object.
 - They must have the same position type (the `T` in `AbstractHamiltonian{T}` and `Lattice{T}`)